GraymonDgt/SRB2Archipelago/README.md

 - Something something can't read APTranslator.dat.

-  I swear I'm working on fixing that, keep restarting the client until it works.
+  I swear I'm working on fixing that, keep restarting the client until it works or see the above linux step.

 - SRB2 was closed, do I have to restart the client?

   No, you can reopen SRB2 and reload the AP mod without any issues.

+- The heavily lags after loading the pk3.

+  Make sure you aren't running SRB2 off of an external drive that may have a slow file transfer speed.

 # ADDITIONAL NOTES